-As the refinery shutdown along the Gulf Coast in expectation of Tropical Strom Isaac together with a minor pipeline shutdown in Illinois, Michigan gas prices are expected to mount $4 a gallon.
+As the refinery shut down along the Gulf Coast, expecting Tropical Strom Isaac and shutdown in Illinois, Michigan, gas prices are expected to mount $4 a gallon.

-On 27th August, 2012, the average price of gasoline was $3.93, which was four cents higher in relation to AAA Michigan.
-On account of refinery closing along with the shutdown of a West Shore Pipe Line Co., a 650-mile pipeline in suburban Chicago, the prices will reach more than $4 a gallon on 28th August, 2012.
+On 27th August 2012, the average gasoline price was $3.93, which was four cents higher than AAA Michigan.
+On account of refinery closing and the shutdown of a West Shore Pipe Line Co., a 650-mile pipeline in suburban Chicago, the prices will reach more than $4 a gallon on 28th August 2012.

-Patrick DeHaan said: “Michigan will see one of its infamous spikes by 28th August, 2012 in the morning.”
-Adding to his points, he said: refineries will take the time to restart and replenish supplies, presumably subsequent to high-fuel-demand on Labour Day weekend.
+Patrick DeHaan said: “Michigan will see one of its infamous spikes by 28th August 2012 in the morning.”
+Adding to his points, he said: refineries will take the time to restart and replenish supplies, presumably after high-fuel-demand on Labour Day weekend.

 There are many reasons for rising prices; one main reason is the shutdown of refineries along the Gulf Coast because of high winds and heavy rains due to Tropical Strom Isaac.
 Another reason is a fire at a large Venezuelan refinery.

-In 2012, the average price of gas in Metro has hit $4 a gallon or higher, which is almost thrice.
-In late January, the lowest price was $3.32 a gallon while the highest price was $4.08 a gallon in late March.
+In 2012, the average price of gas in Metro had hit $4 a gallon or higher, almost thrice.
+In late January, the lowest price was $3.32 a gallon, while the highest price was $4.08 a gallon in late March.